Heroin Addiction Hotline

 There is a growing demand for specialized helplines and similar resources which are easily accessible to treatment-seeking individuals and their friends and family.2

-Helplines may recommend a treatment plan for abuse of prescription opioids or illicit opioids which can incorporate the following elements:3
+Helplines may recommend a treatment plan for abuse of prescription opioids, like OxyContin, or illicit opioids which can incorporate the following elements:3

 - Inpatient rehabilitation